 Another way to improve your financial well-being is to build up a cash buffer and plan for a worst-case scenario.
-Try to build up at least 3-6 months of property expenses so that you are prepared for any curve balls that are thrown your way.
-Generally, you should aim to have at least $10,000 - $15,000 in a savings or offset account.Back to top
+Try to build up at least three to six months of property expenses so that you are prepared for any curve balls that are thrown your way.
+Generally, you should aim to have at least $10,000-$15,000 in a savings or offset account.Back to top

 Identify your investment strategy

 If you’ve recently encountered financial hardship, you should work towards a low-risk investment strategy.
 You can help lower your risk profile by undertaking exhaustive market research, enlisting the help of experts such as an accountant, a mortgage broker and a property investment specialist, and crunching the numbers.

 Diversifying your portfolio is a good way to minimise your risk.
 This involves investing in different locations and different dwelling types.
 This also means investing in locations that are at different stages of the property cycle, as this will provide you with a flexible exit strategy.
 For example, when it comes time to sell, you can choose to sell the property based in the market that is experiencing an upturn.

 Another key decision is whether or not you want the property to be positively or negatively geared and how you will benefit from a tax and cash flow perspective.

 You may want to consider building up equity in your home and then using the equity to buy an investment property when you are emotionally and financially ready.

 Another option to boost your cash flow is to rent out a room in your principal place of residence (PPOR).Back to top

 Investment best practice involves frequently reviewing your portfolio to ensure that each property is working for you.
 You should view your investment portfolio as a business.
 This requires continued research and management.